Lusindiso/Pig-Game/README.md

 # Pig Game

-## Welcome! 👋

-Thanks for checking out this project!!!
-Pig is a simple dice game first described in print by John Scarne in 1945.[1]
+>Pig is a simple dice game first described in print by John Scarne in 1945.[1]
 As with many games of folk origin, Pig is played with many rule variations

-You can also try the game out at (https://admiring-shirley-e32b17.netlify.app/)

-## Technologies Used

-- Reactjs
-- JavaScript
-- JSX
-- CSS3
-- SASS/SCSS
-- Bootstrap
-- Webpack
-- npm

 ### Game Preview